yeyanwang/yeyanwang/README.md

 **About Me**
 - Recent grad in Data Analytics and Visualization Professional Certificate Bootcamp with UC Berkeley Extension 👩‍💻
-- Graduated from University of Washington with B.S. in Health Informatics and Health Information Management 🎓
+- Graduated from University of Washington with a B.S. in Health Informatics and Health Information Management 🎓
 - Currently a Health Informatics and Metrics Project Coordinator working on improving community health 💼
 - Motivated individual seeking career opportunities in Data Analytics 👐